My Studio 2008

 Because I wanted “My way” and my time is short, I decided to avoid classes and concentrate on developing my own skills by trial and error, a longer pass, but genuine.
 I tried to do to some improvisation, as a test to see if I can sustain a spontaneous composition.
 I was surprised to see my imagination at work, trying each time to solve the problems differently.
 After a while I understood that in order to grow and improve my technical skills I need to go back to some basic, solid, drawing.
 I enrolled in a Figure Drawing class at the Community Center, a new experience for me.
 It was a valuable idea which improved my drawing skills.

 My improvisation experience in acrylics was amazing, but made me feel not yet ready for the next step.
-I decided to spend more time in a dialog with nature, to observe it and to absorb how many lessons I can about it’s logic, structure, texture, shapes, color, composition, etc. Hiking on trails in Issaquah, a trip to Mount Bachelor or to Mount Baker with my Italian good friend Teresa, gave me multiple small pleasures and enough material to continue my paintings.
-I avoided landscape representation and concentrated on stumps, rocks, bark, trying to mobilize my imagination to see the essence of things.
+I decided to spend more time in a dialog with nature, to observe it and to absorb how many lessons I can about it’s logic, structure, texture, shapes, color, composition, etc. Hiking on trails in Issaquah, a trip to Mount Bachelor or to Mount Baker gave me multiple small pleasures and enough material to continue my paintings.
+I avoided landscape representation and concentrated on details, stumps, rocks, bark, trying to mobilize my imagination to see the essence of things.
 A special event was a trip in Puget Sound (John Island) to which I will dedicate another post.

 Now, after five years of painting I am still considering myself a beginner with a lot to learn ahead.
 In one of the books, I read that only after 500 paintings you can consider yourself established as a painter.
-I am close to half of it, it means I need another 5 years.
+I am close to half of it, it means I need another at least 5 years.
 I am ready to go, enjoy the journey, search for myself and my way.